 Project Stewardship provides enriched learning experiences for young adults of all ages, serving as a bridge to understanding self, others and the natural world.
 Our program offers a variety of channels for young people to get involved in becoming effective participants in their own learning, livelihoods and successes – pairing education and socialization!

 Program participants meet twice monthly for a group workshop at Sangha Education Center and an outing to one of our community partner locations.
-We afford young adults the opportunity to develop confidence, social awareness, and communication skills, as well as problem solving and coping strategies, as they explore areas of interest and embark on new experiences.
-Additionally, cultivating leadership skills enables opportunities in caring and advocating for people and planet.
-Learning the the importance of personal well-being and environmental stewardship occurs while making new friends with peers and mentors.
+We afford young adults the opportunity to build confidence, social awareness, and communication skills as they explore areas of interest and embark on new experiences.
+Learning about the relationship between personal well-being and environmental stewardship occurs while developing friendships with peers and mentors.
+And, participants are able to cultivate leadership skills in caring and advocating for people and planet.

-And our young people have experienced wonderful outings together to Restoration Farm for a farm tour and medicinal plant exploration with Ellen Khami, the Natural Nurse, boat rides and environmental beach cleanup of the South Shore Bays with Operation Splash, a local history outing to the Wantagh Railroad Museum managed by the Wantagh Preservation Society, an art exhibit: Ansel Adams and A Century of Photography and nature walk at the Nassau County Museum of Art, museum activities related to Long Island geology, Native American archaeology and natural history at Garvies Point Museum and Preserve, several cultural arts workshops and outings sponsored by Long Island Traditions, and many MORE!
+And, our young people have experienced wonderful outings together to Restoration Farm for a farm tour and wellness activities; visits to Sweetbriar Nature Center to learn about animals who are there for rehabilitation and to explore the amazing butterfly house; boat trips with Operation Splash for environmental beach cleanups of the South Shore Bays; marine life exploration and education with The WaterFront Center of Oyster Bay, art exhibits and nature walks at the Nassau County Museum of Art, museum activities related to Long Island geology, Native American archaeology and natural history at Garvies Point Museum and Preserve, several cultural arts outings sponsored by Long Island Traditions, and many MORE!

-Our Project Stewardship program has been offered for eight years now.
+Our Project Stewardship program has been offered for almost 10 years.
 We are grateful to our many community partners who work with us and invest in our youth.

 If you would like to contribute towards a Project Stewardship scholarship, see our Scholarship page!
 Feel free to donate a full or partial scholarship or more than one.
 You will be changing the life of a young person through your generosity!